onderonur/tmdb-explorer-react-redux/README.md

 ### `npm start`

 ### Netlify Deployment

 You can see the configurations for [Netlify](https://www.netlify.com/) in the `netlify.toml` file.
 These configurations are required for Single Page Applications to run correctly when deployed to Netlify.
 Otherwise, application won't be loaded if you refresh the page when you are not at the root of the app (like if you have a search query, url param or routing path etc.) or directly enter a Url like these.

-This configuration specifies the build command, output folder for build process and it tells Netlify to return the `index.html` file for every possible path (`/*`).
+This configuration specifies the build command, output folder for the build process and it tells Netlify to return the `index.html` file for every possible path (`/*`).